 Retaliatory Termination

-Retaliatory termination is when an employer fires an employee for filing a workers’ compensation claim or reporting that they were injured at work.
+Retaliatory termination is when an employer fires an injured worker for filing a workers’ compensation claim or reporting a workplace injury.
 Most employers will not admit to doing this, and they will especially avoid telling the terminated employee the real reason.
-They know that revealing you lost your job because of workers’ compensation is grounds for a lawsuit.

 If you are recovering well after your work injury, your doctor may clear you to return to work.
 You might be given certain restrictions compared to the degree of work you could do before.
 For example, your doctor may give you a lot of specific activities you shouldn’t do until you fully recover.

-When you are still recovering, even if you return to work, your employer may still be paying you workers’ compensation—especially if you were given a different job to accommodate any disabilities.
 Again, it might seem like these changes give you added protection from losing your job.
 Unfortunately, you can still get terminated if your employer offers a reason beyond your claim.

 If you suspect the reason is related to you being on workers’ compensation and you can prove it, it’s time to consider legal action against your employer.
 Call John Foy & Associates in Georgia to discuss the situation and build a case in your defense of employment.